ED Reference Guideline for Common Adult Orthopaedic Limb Injuries

 A degree of error was accounted for by standardising management to be more conservative and reduce over-aggressive treatment, with the ability for clinicians to adapt management where expertise or situations allowed e.g. weight bearing status and management for a stable Weber B fracture (Weber Ankle Fracture Classification).

 Guidelines were circulated for clinical use in October 2023, as well as uploaded to local DEM tools resource.
 Pre-implementation staff survey collected data via Office 365 form and a post implementation survey is scheduled to be completed after one year.
-Guidelines were subsequently presented through QEDSAP Clinical Improvement and Innovation working group and endorsed by Queensland Directors of Orthopaedics' Group.
+Guidelines were subsequently presented through QEDSAP Clinical Improvement and Innovation working group and circulated through Queensland Directors of Orthopaedics Group.
+Whilst they could not endorse at a system level due to differing service capabilities across sites, they encouraged local EDs to engage with orthopaedic directors to implement in each service.

 Evaluation and Results